Coal Company Store

-Coal Company Store, also known as Independent Order of Red Men Fraternal Lodge, was a historic company store located at Harmony, Clay County, Indiana.
+Coal Company Store, also known as Independent Order of Red Men Fraternal Lodge, was a historic company store located at Harmony, Indiana.
 It was built in 1880, and was a two-story, rectangular, red brick building with a slate covered gable roof.
 It featured round arch window and door openings.
 The store operated until 1904, after which it was occupied by a local chapter of the Independent Order of Red Men and later a Baptist church.

 It was added to the National Register of Historic Places in 1986 and delisted in 1992.